asizikov/asizikov.github.io/content/blog/2025-08-12-hey-copilot.md

 Models and Agentic capabilities are pretty powerful at this point, but with the right setup and configuration we can make them do exactly what we want and force them to produce the code that meets our expectations.
 Having these guidelines helps us keep Copilot on track.

-Ever increasing complexity of agentic tools requries us to learn more about them and spend some time preparing before we can start.
-It's the current reallity.
+Ever increasing complexity of agentic tools requires us to learn more about them and spend some time preparing before we can start.
+It's the current reality.
 But the time invested pays off!

 I hope these tips will help you get started and set your new project up for success.